Nonmetric Multidimensional Scaling with Stable Solution from Random Starts, Axis Scaling and Species Scores

 points.
 You can also rotate the NMDS solution to external

-environmental variables with MDSrotate
+environmental variables with MDSrotate.
+This

 rotation will also only change the orientation of axes, but will